theturboturnip/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 > Each House   may      determine the Rules of its   Proceedings , punish its   Members for
 # D    NPrSg/V NPrSg/VX V         D   NPl   P  ISg/D W?          .
 V      ISg/D NPl     C/P
 > disorderly Behaviour , and , with the Concurrence of two thirds , expel a   Member .
-# J/R        NSg/Br    .
+# R          NSg/Br    .
 V/C .
 P    D   NSg         P  NSg NPl/V  .
 V     D/P NSg    .
 >
 #
 > Each House   shall keep  a   Journal of its   Proceedings , and from time    to time
 # D    NPrSg/V VX    NSg/V D/P NSg/J   P  ISg/D W?          .
-V/C P    NSg/V P  NSg/V
+V/C P    NSg/V/J P  NSg/V/J
 > publish the same , excepting such  Parts as    may      in their Judgment require
 # V       D   I/J  .
 V         NSg/I NPl/V NSg/R NPrSg/VX P  D     NSg      NSg/V
 > Secrecy ; and the Yeas and Nays  of the Members of either House   on any   question